DaysOnSiteApp/app/_pages/more.md

 As a CRA, I decided to develop a mobile application that allowed me to create recurrent visits and have projections of my days on site in order to reach my goals.
 I started to add more and more features to meet my needs.
 One day I showed my app to a colleague and his excitement and feedback gave me the fuel I needed to start to materialize this project into a full-fledged app for every CRA.
 I got validation that I was on the right track.

-Let me share some of the screens of the app and [subscribe for news and join the community](http://eepurl.com/g0ksrn) of thousands of CRAs using cutting-edge technology to improve their performance while moving forward new therapies around the world.
+[Subscribe for news and join the community](http://eepurl.com/g0ksrn) of thousands of CRAs using cutting-edge technology to improve their performance while moving forward new therapies around the world.

 Follow Days OnSite App on [LinkedIn](https://www.linkedin.com/company/daysonsiteapp/) and [Twitter](https://twitter.com/daysonsiteapp) and let us know what do you think of the project.